Toledo 5: CW affiliation

 On January 24, 2006, WB network co-owners Time Warner and CBS Corporation announced the formation of The CW, a network that would initially offer a mix of the most-watched programs originated on predecessors The WB and UPN—which their respective owners would shut down in concurrence with The CW's launch—with new series developed specifically for the CW schedule.
 Considered to be a strong WB affiliate, even with Toledo's unusual situation of being the largest market—and one of the few overall—where neither The WB or UPN had a conventional affiliate (given Channel 5's cable-exclusive status and Channel 48 transmitting a low-power signal viewable mainly in Toledo proper and surrounding suburbs), WT05 was chosen as its Toledo-area affiliate over WNGT.

 Channel 5 affiliated with The CW at launch on September 18, 2006, leaving WNGT (which consequently adopted the WMNT-CA calls) as Northwest Ohio's MyNetworkTV affiliate.
 (The channel concurrently rebranded as "Toledo 5", with verbal brand references to The CW varying in on-air promotions.)
-Over-the-air viewers with a strong enough antenna were (and still are) able to access The CW through either WKBD-TV in Detroit (which Buckeye carries in its Michigan service area) or WBNX-TV from Akron–Cleveland (the network has since moved to WUAB in the latter market), depending on their location within the Toledo DMA.
+Over-the-air viewers with a strong enough antenna were (and still are) able to access The CW through either WKBD-TV in Detroit (which Buckeye carries in its Michigan service area, and had briefly lost the affiliation to WADL in 2023) or WBNX-TV from Akron–Cleveland (except from 2018 to 2025, when the network aired locally on WUAB), depending on their location within the Toledo DMA.